What You Can Bake with Minimal Ingredients

 5 Ingredient or Less Recipes

-The following recipes are a few favorite 5 ingredient or less recipes.
-These are all flourless.
+The following recipes are a few favorite 5 ingredient or fewer recipes.

 You will also love my naturally gluten free No-Bake Greek Yogurt Fruit Tart which uses cashews or walnuts, dates, yogurt, and any fresh fruit you have.